1980 BVSc (Hons 1, University Medal)

 Fellow of the Australian Society for Microbiology

-Richard graduated with a BVSc from The University of Sydney and spent several years in small and mixed animal practice on the NSW south coast and in the United Kingdom before undergoing training with NSW Agriculture in Veterinary Pathology.
-Following five years as a diagnostic pathologist Richard commenced full time research at the Veterinary Research Station, Glenfield and Elizabeth Macarthur Agricultural Institute, working mainly in microbiology, virology and immunology of economically significant diseases, and completed a PhD on the immunology of Dichelobacter nodosus infection in sheep at the University of Sydney.
+Richard graduated from The University of Sydney in 1980 and spent several years in veterinary practice on the NSW south coast and in the United Kingdom before undergoing training with NSW Agriculture and Fisheries in Veterinary Pathology.
+Following five years as a diagnostic pathologist Richard commenced research full time at the Veterinary Research Station, Glenfield and Elizabeth Macarthur Agricultural Institute, working in microbiology, virology and immunology of economically significant diseases of animals.
+He completed a PhD in microbiology and immunology in 1994, supervised by Professor John R Egerton.

 Richard was appointed Chair of Farm Animal Health at the University of Sydney in 2002, where he led research on infectious diseases.
 His multidisciplinary activity encompassed epidemiology, diagnostic test development and validation, biosecurity, import risk analysis, and the impact of viral infections on aquaculture and the environment.
 Major studies involved vaccine development, molecular studies of viruses and bacteria, immune responses and pathology in individual animals and animal populations.
 Richard also led aquatic animal health projects for poverty alleviation and food security in Indonesia for ACIAR.
 He taught in veterinary public health (epidemiology), principles of disease, microbiology, virology, pathology, ruminant health, and aquatic animal health and he was the inaugural chair of the Veterinary Public Health Management masters degree program.
 Richard was an OIE-nominated technical expert and managed OIE international reference laboratories in conjunction with CSIRO, stepping down in 2017.